variousauthors/the-valley/NEXTSTEPS.md

 - [x] add missing sub-overworlds
   - [x] add sub-overworld at 25, 16
   - [x] connect 35, 30 to the underworld

-- [] bug: stop waiting for vblank in the fade in/out it should set up draw instructions, just like draw
-- [] maybe make sub overworld maps more like "groves" and "ruins" rather than "paths" so that it makes sense to exit from wherever
-- [] try using a different scale of tree for sub-maps
-- [] try implementing a visual distinction between "inner maze" and outer maze
-- [] expand the desert to fill up the remaining bytes

-- [] try implementing "recall spell" the player can press "A" to leave a marker and then "B" to return to the marker
+- [NO] try implementing "recall spell" the player can press "A" to leave a marker and then "B" to return to the marker
      - could implement it at as TransportEvent in RAM :D just 7 bytes and the game would know how to deal with it...